 In adherence to the ancient practice of Manu Needhi, there is a prayer box used by devotees to write their miseries in a paper and put it in and ring the bell thrice.
 These petitions will be collected by the Dikshit while carrying out the morning pooja and are read it in front of the Lord Shiva secretly and burnt in fire.
 After realizing their wishes, devotees write a thanksgiving letter and drop it into the box.

 Pooja in Nataraja Temple in NeyveliThe Nataraja temple in Neyveli is open for devotees from 6:00 AM to 12:00 PM and again from 4:00 PM to 9:00 PM.
 There are different poojas such as Thirupalliyezhuchi Pooja, Kala santhi Pooja, Uchikala Pooja, Sayaratchai Pooja, Irandam Kala Pooja and Arthajama Pooja that are carried out in this temple.
 Even special poojas are performed with demonstration on the Guru Pooja days of Nayanmars and is followed by a talk on their lives.

-Social Services at Nataraja Temple in NeyveliThis temple is administered by the Panniru Tirumurai Valarchi Kazhagam, but Naalvar Narpani Mandram is the one that serves the devotees.
+Social Services at Nataraja Temple in NeyveliThis temple of Tamil Nadu is administered by the Panniru Tirumurai Valarchi Kazhagam, but Naalvar Narpani Mandram is the one that serves the devotees.
 They conduct an assembly prayer every Monday at 5.30 PM and offer Prasad to the sick people who come to the temple.